By Holly Bortfeld

 Before you go crazy at Macy’s Home Store, Best Buy, or Wal-Mart buying cooking equipment and supplies–step away from the credit card!
 Here are the basics I have bought and use a lot:

 - Kitchen Aid mixer.
 This is an expensive item but I have to stress it that it was well worth it!
 I cannot believe I went two years without one on this diet!

 - Bread pans.
 I do NOT recommend buying a bread maker!
 All the recipes in TACA’s recipe database are made without yeast in regular pans without a bread maker!

 - If your child is a fan of nuggets and fries, then get a deep fryer

-THAT IS IT!
-All other cooking gadgets are cool, but they are just gadgets.
+Other cooking gadgets are cool, but they are just gadgets.
 I went out and bought everything and ended up putting most of them away or giving them away.
 Save your money!
 The Recipe Database only uses the gadgets and kitchen items listed above.